BforBen/bforben.github.io/_posts/2016-11-10-a-new-phase-for-localgov-digital.md

 ## What do you think?

 For me, formalising LocalGov Digital has been a long time coming and I think it's a really exciting prospect.
 You can read more detail in the [news release on the LocalGov Digital site](http://localgovdigital.info).
 It is however just an idea at this stage, so please share your thoughts by blogging yourself, tweeting [@LocalGovDigital](https://twitter.com/LocalGovDigital) or emailing <feedback@localgovdigital.info>.
+You can also join the conversation on [Slack](https://localgovdigital.slack.com/messages/co-op_consultation/).